The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

-The Top 6 Biggest Amazon FBA Mistakes
+The top 6 biggest Amazon FBA mistakes

-FBA Mistake No. 1: Little knowledge, little strategy, little plan
+FBA mistake No. 1: Little knowledge, little strategy, little plan

-FBA Mistake No. 2: Lack of market analysis and research
+FBA mistake No. 2: Lack of market analysis and research

 At the same time, you should not blindly throw money out the window.
 First, heed mistakes No. 1 and 2, and then focus on investing money in the important things.
 You can save in other areas.

-FBA Mistake No. 4: Help not welcome
+FBA mistake No. 4: Help not wanted

-FBA Mistake No. 5: Inadequate price calculation
+FBA mistake No. 5: Inadequate pricing calculation

-FBA Mistake No. 6: Ignoring Amazon’s mistakes
+FBA error No. 6: Ignoring Amazon’s errors

 Item becomes unsellable due to inventory movements

-FBA Mistakes in Returns
+FBA errors in returns

-Calculation Errors of FBA Fees
+Calculation errors of the FBA fees

 Both the storage fees and the shipping fees for the FBA service are calculated based on the dimensions and weight of the stored items.
-If Amazon assumes incorrect dimensions as the basis for calculation, inflated FBA fees will be charged.
+If Amazon now assumes incorrect dimensions as the basis for calculation, inflated FBA fees will be charged.

 Which items are eligible for reimbursement of FBA errors?